 - Plan allows you to pick the session capacity and number of nodes employed by the Load Balancer.

 - Service name asks you to set a unique name for your Load Balancer service

 Once you’ve made your selections, click the Next button to proceed.

-Next up, you will be asked to set up your backends.
+Next up, you will be asked to set up your load-balancing backends.
 This consists of selecting the appropriate SDN Private network and adding at least one backend with attached Cloud Servers.

 - Note that you can have multiple backends with any number of attached backend servers allowing many possibilities in service configurations.

 - DNS Resolver allows you to use hostnames instead of IP addresses by adding a DNS resolver if you have one configured.
 This is optional.